Yoast/duplicate-post/readme.txt

 2, 3 and 4 will lead to the edit page for the new draft: change what you want, click on 'Publish' and you're done.

-**Pay attention to the new behaviour!** The first way now allows you to clone a post with a single click, speeding up your work if you have many posts to duplicate.

 There is also a **template tag**, so you can put it in your templates and clone your posts/pages from the front-end.
 Clicking on the link will lead you to the edit page for the new draft, just like the admin bar link.

-In the Options page under Settings it is now possible to choose what to copy:
+In the Options page under Settings it is now possible to choose what to copy, and you can also set a prefix (or a suffix) to place before (or after) the title of the cloned post/page.

-* the original post/page date
-* the original post/page status (draft, published, pending), when cloning from the posts list
-* the original post/page excerpt
-* the original post/page attachments (actual files won't be copied)
-* all the children of the original page
-* which taxonomies and custom fields

-You can also set a prefix (or a suffix) to place before (or after) the title of the cloned post/page, and the roles allowed to clone posts or pages.
+You can also restrict the plugin to certain post types, and allow only some roles to clone posts or pages.

-If you want to contribute to translate the plugin in languages other than English, there is a [GlotPress translation project](http://lopo.it/glotpress/projects/duplicate-post) available (no registration required! — You can also send me an e-mail using [the form on my website](http://lopo.it/contatti/)).
+If you want to contribute to translate the plugin in languages other than English, there is a [GlotPress translation project](https://translate.wordpress.org/projects/wp-plugins/duplicate-post) available.

 **If you're a plugin developer**, I suggest to read the section made just for you under "Other Notes", to ensure compatibility between your plugin(s) and mine.